nsumesh/FinAgent/README.md

 | content       | text       | Content of the message                 |
 | created_at    | timestampz | Timestamp when this record was created |

+---

+## OpenAI key

+- Go the OpenAI developers platform, obtain a key and post it on the .env file as well

+___

+## Polygon Key

+- Sign up for the starter Polygon stock API plan, obtain an API key and post it on the .env file